juristr/fabiangosebrink.github.io/_posts/2016-05-16-how-you-can-organise-gulp-in-your-applications.md

     return gulp.src(buildConfig.general.indexHtml)
         .pipe(gulp.dest(buildConfig.targets.webAppOutputPath));
 });
-</code></pre>
+</code></code></pre>

 This makes the gulp tasks more generic.

 ### Tasks in folders

-I&#8217;ve seen many ways how people organise the gulp tasks but it turned out for me it was the best way to have a folder called "gulpTasks" (or similar) where I put all my gulptasks in.
-I&#8217;ve seen this on many other repositories and also on conferences etc. It&#8217;s always good to have a folder encapsulating all your gulpTasks like this:
+I've seen many ways how people organise the gulp tasks but it turned out for me it was the best way to have a folder called "gulpTasks" (or similar) where I put all my gulptasks in.
+I've seen this on many other repositories and also on conferences etc. It's always good to have a folder encapsulating all your gulpTasks like this:

 ![alt text]({{site.baseurl}}assets/images/folderGulpTasks.png "gulptask folder")